 To assess social and economic indicators at the regional level, only survey responses from local residents within the reporting zone were included in the assessment.
 A total of 283 people across the Mackay-Whitsunday region participated in the survey (113 in the Mackay region and 170 in the Whitsunday region), from a total population of approximately 151,300.
 The results of the 2017 SELTMP survey are represented in the table below.
 Data is presented per Local Government Area (LGA) (Mackay Regional Council or Whitsunday Regional Council), and at the regional level (Mackay-Whitsunday LGA’s combined).

 What is the Data Showing?

-The results for the 2018 report card indicated that the community derived good value and wellbeing benefits from the GBR, but perceived condition and management of the GBR and its associated waterways to be very poor to moderate, respectively (Table 1).
-Despite perceptions of poor condition and management of waterways and the Reef, the community perceived the GBR to provide very good economic opportunity for the region (Table 2).
+The most recent assessment was reported in the Partnership’s 2018 report card (released in 2019).
+The results of this report indicated that the community derived good value and wellbeing benefits from the GBR, but also perceived condition and management of the GBR (and its associated waterways) to be very poor to moderate, respectively.
+Despite these perceptions of poor condition and management of waterways and the Reef, the community perceived the GBR to provide very good economic opportunity for the region.
 Overall, the community graded their individual capacity to effect positive environmental change poorly.

-For more information on how our region is responding and what you can do to improve waterway health, stay tuned for the Partnership’s management response product to be published later in 2019.
+For more information on how our region is responding and what you can do to improve waterway health, click here to visit our Partnership’s 2018 management response report.
+Stay tuned for the 2019 management response product, set to be published later in 2020.

-Table 1.
-Regional and Local Government Area (Whitsunday Regional Council and Mackay Regional Council) scores for indicator categories that make up the social value scores for the 2018 report card.
-‘All waterways’ is an overall score of water body types (freshwater, estuary and beaches, and marine and reef) for indicators relating to perceptions of condition and perception of management of region’s waterways.
+Figure 2.
+Regional and Local Government Area (Whitsunday Regional Council and Mackay Regional Council) scores for indicator categories that make up the social value scores for the 2018 Report Card.